jpowie01/IntelGalileoOS/README.md

 ### Prepare environment

 You can prepare your development environment using Makefile.
 Just type `make develop` to prepare all needed files/directories.
-Then you'll be able to run OS in emulator by `make run`.
+Then you'll be able to build everything by `make build` and run OS in emulator by `make run`.